Abdullah Khadr: Arrest

 In 2004, an "American intelligence agency" classed Khadr as a threat, and offered a $500,000 bounty for his capture.
 Khadr was arrested by the Pakistani military in Pakistan on October 15, 2004.
 Four days after his capture, "agents of the United States", including an FBI agent, visited the "quasi-prison" to interview Khadr.
 The visits continued for seventeen days.

 The Canadian government learned of Khadr's capture in November 2004.
 Details of the US bounty on Khadr were initially hidden from the public, under claims it would threaten national security to admit the fact.
 In 2007 a Canadian memo dated October 19, 2004 describing the bounty was accidentally released.
 Reporters were warned not to publish the information, and The Globe and Mail newspaper took the government to court to fight the secrecy order.
 Justice Richard Mosley ruled that the information could be made public in May 2008, stating, "the fact that a foreign state paid a bounty for the apprehension of a Canadian citizen abroad and that Canadian officials were aware of it at an early state is also a matter in which the public would have a legitimate interest."

 Several weeks after arresting Khadr, Pakistan officials allegedly offered to repatriate him to Canada, but Canadian officials refused.
 They suggested that Pakistan look into turning him over to the U.S. Federal Bureau of Investigation (FBI) instead.
-In April 2005, the Royal Canadian Mounted Police (RCMP) arranged for officers from Project A-O, including Richard Jenkins, to fly to Pakistan to question Khadr for three days.
+In April 2005, the Royal Canadian Mounted Police (RCMP) arranged for officers from Project A-O to fly to Pakistan to question Khadr for three days.
 One account suggested this was to prove that they were a "self-sufficient intelligence agency".